department-of-veterans-affairs/vagov-content/pages/disability/add-remove-dependent.md

 - File your claim for additional disability compensation for the dependent within a year of the marriage, birth, or adoption, **and**
 - Respond within a year to our request for any more information or evidence needed to confirm your claim <br>

-If it’s been more than 1 year since you got married or had or adopted a child, we may not pay you back to the date of the marriage, birth, or adoption.
+If it’s been more than one year since you got married or had or adopted a child, we may not pay you back to the date of the marriage, birth, or adoption.
 Instead, we may pay you back only to the date we received your claim for additional disability for the dependent or, in some cases, up to a year before before this date.

 </div>
 </li>